Maxence1502/1password-to-bitwarden/README.md

 # Export 1password logins to csv

-[1password] havn't tool to export data at Linux.
+[1password] hasn't tool to export data at Linux.
 But is has command line [client], which you can use to fetch all data.

 Requirements: